vatesfr/xen-orchestra/docs/docs/xo6/management.md

----
-sidebar_label: Management in XO 6
+# Management in XO 6
----

-# Management

 This page walks through day-to-day management in XO 6: pools, hosts and VMs.
 For the general layout and navigation, start with [Getting started](gettingstarted.md).